Sesame Seeds and Warfarin: Can You Take Them Together?

 Why is this important?

-Sesame is everywhere in cuisine: tahini in hummus, sesame oil in stir fries, sesame seeds sprinkled on bagels and burger buns, sesame paste in dressings, halva for dessert.
-A patient who suddenly adopts a Mediterranean or East Asian diet may multiply their sesame intake several times over without consciously changing what they consider a supplement.
-Most of the time this does not destabilize warfarin, but for a patient already at a tight INR target the cumulative load could matter.
+Sesame is everywhere in cuisine: tahini in hummus, sesame oil in stir fries, seeds on bagels and burger buns, sesame paste in dressings, halva for dessert.
+A patient who suddenly adopts a Mediterranean or East Asian diet can multiply their sesame intake without ever thinking of it as a supplement.
+Most of the time this does not destabilize warfarin, but for someone held at a tight INR target, a large abrupt shift is worth keeping in view.

-Concentrated sesame products are the bigger concern.
-Sesamin supplements, sesame oil capsules, and high-dose lignan extracts have not been studied in warfarin patients, but mechanistically they could meaningfully slow warfarin clearance.
-Patients adding any of these for cholesterol, blood pressure, or athletic performance should treat them as drug-like supplements rather than food.
+Concentrated sesame products are the bigger flag.
+Sesamin supplements, sesame oil capsules, and high-dose lignan extracts have not been studied in warfarin patients, but mechanistically they are the most plausible way to deliver enough lignan to slow warfarin clearance.
+Anyone adding these for cholesterol, blood pressure, or athletic performance should treat them as drug-like rather than as food.

 What should you do?

-If you are adding a high-sesame diet such as a Mediterranean meal plan with daily tahini, let your anticoagulation clinic know.
-They may want to recheck INR four to six weeks after the change.
+After a major change: If you adopt a high-sesame diet — say a Mediterranean plan with daily tahini — let your anticoagulation clinic know so they can decide whether to recheck your INR.
 Watch for warning signs of over-anticoagulation: unusual bruising, nosebleeds, gum bleeding, dark stools, blood in urine, or unusually long bleeding from cuts.
+Report any of these promptly.

 Which specific products are affected?